watthem/watthem/resume.md

 Ookla — Seattle, WA

-- Managed a team of technical writers and customer engineers, providing guidance and support to ensure high-quality documentation and customer support.
+- Led a team of 5 to transition the client base to the latest JavaScript/TLS protocols, upgrade servers, renew licenses, improve documentation and customer support.
-- Collaborated with product managers and engineers to ensure documentation was up-to-date and accurate.
+- Collaborated with PMs and engineers to update docs, onboard clients, and increase customer satisfaction.
-- Managed product-led SaaS onboarding, including content development, email campaigns, and customer support.
+- Improved technical services by writing email templates, reducing first response time by 100%.

 ### Product Manager, Technical Lead